At least 17 Palestinians killed in Israeli strike in central Gaza, health officials say

 By Nidal al-Mughrabi and Ramadan Abed

-CAIRO/GAZA Aug 17 - At least 17 Palestinians were killed and dozens wounded in an Israeli strike in the Gaza town of Zawayda on Saturday, health officials said, as Israel issued new evacuation orders, citing Hamas rocket fire nearby.
+CAIRO/GAZA -At least 17 Palestinians were killed and dozens wounded in an Israeli strike in the Gaza town of Zawayda on Saturday, health officials said, as Israel issued new evacuation orders, citing Hamas rocket fire nearby.

 Most of the people killed were from the same family and they included eight children and four women, according to health officials in the Hamas-administered enclave.